PollyHannah/Phylogenomic-study/README.md

 * [alignments_species_muscle_edited](https://github.com/PollyHannah/Phylogenomic-study/tree/main/alignments_species_muscle_edited) (contains 115 files)

 #### 5. Trim alignments
-Now use TrimAL to trim the multiple sequence alignments by removing columns where fewer than 25% of sequences contain an amino acid.
+Now use TrimAl to trim the multiple sequence alignments by removing columns where fewer than 25% of sequences contain an amino acid.
 The script I wrote to complete this trimming is saved in this repository.
 To run it, go:
 ```bash
 script_TBC_trimal.sh
 ```